y-scope/clp-ffi-py/README.md

         else:
             log_event_counts_by_timestamp[timestamp] = 0
 ```
-Each log event is represented by an `LogEvent` object, which offers methods to retrieve its
+Each log event is represented by a `LogEvent` object, which offers methods to retrieve its
-underlying details such as timestamp and log message.
-For more information, refer to the
+underlying details, such as the timestamp and the log message.
+For more information, refer
-docstring of `LogEvent`.
+to the docstring of `LogEvent`.

 ### Example Code: Using Query to search log events by specifying a certain time range
 ```python